 The deformable mirror (DM) changes shape in response to position commands in order to compensate for the aberrations measured by the Shack-Hartmann wavefront sensor (refer to the Aberrations tab to learn more about the aberrations that the DM can correct).
 Ideally, it will assume a surface shape that is conjugate to the aberration profile (see Fig. 5).
 In many cases, the surface profile is controlled by an underlying array of actuators that move in and out in response to an applied voltage.
-Deformable mirrors come in several different varieties, but the two most popular categories are segmented and continuous (see Fig. 6).
+Deformable mirrors come in several different varieties, but the two most popular categories are segmented and continuous (see

+Fig. 6).
 Segmented mirrors are comprised from individual flat segments that can either move up and down (if each segment is controlled by just one actuator) or have tip, tilt, and piston motion (if each segment is controlled by three actuators).
 These mirrors are typically used in holography and for spatial light modulators.
 Advantages of this configuration include the ability to manufacture the segments to tight tolerances, the elimination of coupling between adjacent segments of the DM since each acts independently, and the number of degrees of freedom per segment.
 However, on the down side, the regularly spaced gaps between the segments act like a diffraction pattern, thereby introducing diffractive modes into the beam.
-In addition, segmented DMs, continuous faceplate DMs (such as those included in our AO Kits) were fabricated.
+In addition, segmented mirrors require more actuators than continuous mirrors to compensate for a given incoming distorted wavefront.
+To address the optical problems with segmented DMs, continuous faceplate DMs (such as those included in our AO Kits) were fabricated.
 They offer a higher fill factor (i.e., the percentage of the mirror that is actually reflective) than their segmented counterparts.
 However, their drawback is that the actuators are mechanically coupled.
 Therefore, when one actuator moves, there is some finite response along the entire surface of the mirror.
 The 2D shape of the surface caused by displacing one actuator is called the influence function for that actuator.
 Typically, adjacent actuators of a continuous DM are displaced by 10-20% of the actuation height; this percentage is known as the actuator coupling.
-No
+Note that segmented DMs exhibit zero coupling but that isn't necessarily desirable.
 Figure 5.
-The aberration compensation capabilities of a flat and MEMS deformable mirror are compared. (a) If an unaberrated wavefront is incident on a flat mirror surface, the refle will remain unaberrated. (b) A flat mirror is not able to compensate for any deformations in the wavefront; therefore, an incoming highly aberrated wavefront will retain its aberra reflection. (c) A MEMS deformable mirror is able to modify its surface profile to compensate for aberrations; the DM assumes the appropriate conjugate shape to modify the high incident wavefront so that it is unaberrated upon reflection.
+The aberration compensation capabilities of a flat and MEMS deformable mirror are compared. (a) If an unaberrated wavefront is incident on a flat mirror surface, the reflected wavefront will remain unaberrated. (b) A flat mirror is not able to compensate for any deformations in the wavefront; therefore, an incoming highly aberrated wavefront will retain its aberrations upon reflection. (c) A MEMS deformable mirror is able to modify its surface profile to compensate for aberrations; the DM assumes the appropriate conjugate shape to modify the highly aberrated incident wavefront so that it is unaberrated upon reflection.
+Membrane Surface Segmented Surface